 • Quest Store Price: Approximately $19.99 – $24.99 (one-time purchase, regional pricing).

-• Free Trial: Demo content / first songs available within the app.
+• Free Trial: Demo content and first songs available within the app.

 • Updates: Free post-launch updates with new content.